MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/hosted-build-automation.md

  /p:ReferenceFolder="$(Pipeline.Workspace)\NuGets\Microsoft.Dynamics.AX.Platform.DevALM.BuildXpp\ref\net40;$(Pipeline.Workspace)\NuGets\Microsoft.Dynamics.AX.Application.DevALM.BuildXpp\ref\net40;$(Build.SourcesDirectory)\Metadata;$(Build.BinariesDirectory)"
  /p:ReferencePath="$(Pipeline.Workspace)\NuGets\Microsoft.Dynamics.AX.Platform.CompilerPackage" /p:OutputDirectory="$(Build.BinariesDirectory)"

+In the pipeline samples, these commands are simplified using variables for NuGet package names and paths.

 ### Creating a full pipeline with packaging

-For the pipeline to be completely useful, it should include versioning and packaging steps.
+For the pipeline to be completely useful, it should include a versioning and a packaging steps.
 To add these steps to a pipeline, the [Dynamics 365 Finance and Operations Tools](https://marketplace.visualstudio.com/items?itemName=Dyn365FinOps.dynamics365-finops-tools) extension for Azure DevOps needs to be enabled and installed in the Azure DevOps Account.
 Review the [Azure DevOps documentation](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser) on how to install an extension for an organization.

 A full pipeline should at least consist of the following steps:
 1. Install the NuGet packages